bleuchtang/sunxi-debian/README.md

 # Build minimal arm debootstrap

-We cannot perform a debootstrap in dockerfile bacause dockerfile doesn't accept privileged mode.
+We cannot perform a debootstrap in dockerfile because dockerfile doesn't accept privileged mode.
 For more details see [docker issue](https://github.com/docker/docker/issues/1916)